LuanPM284/LuanPM284/README.md

 - Anime: One Piece, Frieren
 - Manga/Manhwa: Dungeon Odyssey
 -->
-I'm a Junior Software Developer passionate about web and software development, clean code, and learning new technologies.
+I'm a **Junior Software Developer** passionate about web and software development, clean code, and learning new technologies.
-During my internship at DiVintage SPRL, I had the opportunity to work on real-world projects that strengthened my skills in C#, Blazor, .NET, and front-end development.
+During my internship at **DiVintage SPRL**, I had the opportunity to work on real-world projects that strengthened my skills in **C#, Blazor, .NET, and front-end development**.
 I enjoy building efficient, scalable, and user-friendly applications while continuously improving my coding practices.

 ---